 Many students combine a major in economics with majors or minors in mathematics, a second language, political science, or psychology.
 A recent economics major won the concerto competition as a cellist at the Blair School of Music.
 About half of our students study abroad for a semester or a year.

 Students in the Department’s honors program write an original thesis under the guidance of a faculty member.
-A 2015 thesis by Aaron Gau asked whether college football coaches are efficiently compensated?
-Macauley Muir’s 2015 thesis considered sequential auctions for coffee in Guatemala.
+Marc Chen’s 2017 thesis analyzed how Nashville’s public transit system affects economic segregation in the region.
+A 2015 thesis by Aaron Gau examined whether college football coaches are efficiently compensated.
 The honors program begins in the junior year.
 Find titles of recent theses here: as.vanderbilt.edu/econ/undergraduate/honors-theses-recent.php

 The 40 faculty in economics have won teaching awards at Vanderbilt and elsewhere and offer courses from introductory classes with 250 students to seminars with 15 students.